 The latest project forecasts, expert insight on upcoming regulatory hurdles, and ample networking opportunities with agency decision makers are critical to being competitive in the federal construction market.
-Join construction industry leaders and their federal agency counterparts at the AGC Federal Contractors Conference on May 1-3, 2018 at the Ritz-Carlton Hotel in Arlington, Virginia, to take advantage of such essential information and the many networking opportunities.
+Join construction industry leaders and their federal agency counterparts at the AGC Federal Contractors Conference on June 10-12, 2019 at the Ritz-Carlton Hotel in Washington, D.C., to take advantage of such essential information and the many networking opportunities.

 Unlike other events, the AGC Federal Contractors Conference brings federal agencies directly to the table alongside attendees to generate more candid dialogue and fewer generic presentations.
 In addition to agency budget and policy overviews, the conference focuses on addressing specific issues facing the construction industry and particular agencies from public-private partnerships to source selection; multiple award contracts to small business; and design-build to bonding.